Elliotepsteino/ICME-cluster-onboarding/README.md

 ```
 conda list
 ```
-Let's add pytorch and it's dependencies.
+Let's make sure we are on the V100 partition.
+We can now add pytorch and it's dependencies.
 Start by checking the cuda version on the cluster, this can be done with
 ```
 nvidia-smi
 ```